Pulled Apart - Part X: Visual Studio Rulesets

-Note: This is part of a series, you can find the rest of the parts in the series index.
+Note: This is part of a series.
+You can find the rest of the parts in the series index.

 Microsoft has offered a great tool called fxCop for a number of years now.
-This free tool takes your compiled .NET code and runs it against a number of rules to check things like security, compatibility, globalisation and so on.
+This free tool takes your compiled .NET code and runs it against a number of rules to check things like security, compatibility, globalization, and so on.

-Some of the higher SKU’s of Visual Studio have included fxCop directly in the IDE, via the Code Analysis option.
-In previous versions of Visual Studio this just ran the fxCop command line and returned the results.
+Some of the higher SKUs of Visual Studio have included fxCop directly in the IDE via the Code Analysis option.
+In previous versions of Visual Studio, this just ran the fxCop command line and returned the results.
 There was not much else happening except a shortcut to having to run a separate tool.

 For Pull, I took the opportunity to create a dedicated rule set.